Ecommerce is a goliath industry. So it’s no wonder people are always asking about the future of ecommerce.

 When it comes to discussing the future of ecommerce, one thing is clear: there will be much more importance placed on the devices that buyers use when they’re shopping online.

 Now, it’s the opposite.
-Ecommerce businesses are hellbent on designing and building their online businesses with mobile users in mind before desktop users.
+Ecommerce businesses are hellbent on designing and building their online businesses with mobile commerce in mind.

 And it’s going to be fairly simple to please your audience if you’re running your store on Shopify.

-You’ll have access to a wealth of themes that are built to ensure a seamless shopping experience, no matter which device your customers are using.
+You’ll have access to a wealth of themes built to ensure a seamless shopping experience, no matter which device your customers use.

-Plus, you can easily check the adaptive version of your store’s design by simply resizing your browser—make it smaller when you’re on desktop and you’ll see exactly what your mobile audience sees.
-This is just one of the many perks of running your business through Shopify.
+Plus, you can easily check the adaptive version of your store’s design by simply resizing your browser—make it smaller when you’re on a desktop and you’ll see exactly what your mobile audience sees.
+This is one of the many perks of running your business through Shopify.

 Need help picking a theme for your store?
 Check out our guide on picking the best Shopify theme for your business.